|SMOOTH AND VERSATILE||Stellar X2||SEE IT||

 From the warm vocal performances of Pavarotti, Aretha Franklin, and the Beatles to the lush tones of Coltrane’s sax and Yo-Yo Ma’s cello, some of the most breathtakingly lifelike recordings throughout music history were made using condenser microphones.
 Manufactured using exactingly thin, conductive materials that can pick up even the most subtle variations in air pressure, condenser mics have an unparalleled sensitivity that allows them to capture every nuance of a performance, or just a podcast, and deliver smooth, detailed recordings.
 Unlike dynamic microphones (such as the Shure SM7B), which are most commonly used in live sound applications and excel at capturing loud sources thanks to their rugged and heavy moving coil designs, condenser mics have a delicate internal design that translates vocal and instrumental performances at almost any volume into timeless recordings.
 Whether you’re looking for a dedicated microphone for recording music or musings, the best condenser mic is an absolute must-have for any starter studio when sound quality and high fidelity are desired.

 - Best for vocals: MXL V67G

 - Best for recording on the go: Shure MV88

-- When your primary workstation is a laptop: Rode NT-USB
+- Best to use with a laptop: Rode NT-USB

 What to consider when shopping for the best condenser mic